 One other thing I want to point out – is even though this is a marshmallow frosting, it will not make the cute little marshmallow cubes that you can toss on top of hot chocolate.
 To make an actual marshmallow, gelatin is used.
 In addition to a different process.

 How to make Homemade Marshmallow Meringue Frosting

-- Create our own double-broiler – a saucepan with a couple of inches of water and a heat-proof mixing bowl (i.e. glass) on top = homemade double-broiler.
+- Create a double-boiler – a saucepan with a couple of inches of water and a heat-proof mixing bowl (i.e. glass) on top = homemade double-boiler.

 - Whisk to 160 degrees – this makes sure the egg white is safe to consume.
 This will take a few minutes.
 It took me about 4 minutes – the mix gets foamy and white.
 It may take shorter/longer depending on your stove, the size of your pans/bowls.
 This is where the thermometer comes in handy.